 Klaus laughed and the sound wasn't pleasant.
 "You really think the Salvatore brothers can keep you from harm?
 All they care about is Elena.
 They will use you for any means necessary to keep her alive."

 The truth of his words hit Caroline in a suffocating rush.
 Hadn't she evidence of that just the night before with Damon?
-They had no issues using Klaus's infatuation with her to get her to murder him and free Elena.
+They had no issues using Klaus' infatuation with her to murder him and free Elena.
 They didn't even consider how killing him would affect her.
 How deeply it would scar her and not just because it was Klaus.
-Other then the human life she had taken when she first turned she hadn't murdered another being, living or dead, since then.
+Other then the human life she took when she first turned, she hadn't murdered another being, living or dead, since then.

 "What can she possibly mean to you?
 She is human, mortal.
 In a hundred years she will be dust and ash.".

-"Maybe so, but she is my best friend and she doesn't deserve to live out what remains of her life perpetually bleeding for you," Caroline retorted, her cheeks heating with frustration as she recalled once again his disregard for all human life.
+"Maybe so, but she is my best friend and she doesn't deserve to live out what remains of her life perpetually bleeding for you."
+Caroline cheeks heated with frustration at his disregard for all human life.

 His rich voice so calm, so persuasive, tempted her.
 To be gathered in his strong embrace, protected and sheltered from the hideous decision Damon was forcing her to make.
-Yet, how could she spend time with him, knowing his death might be near, even at her own hands?
+How could she spend more time with him?
+She knew his death was near at her own hands and it destroyed her.

 "I can't."
-Caroline attempted to pull her hands from his and he refused to let her.
+Caroline attempted to pull her hands from his.
+He refused to let her.